M64GitHub/zig-select/README.md

 Run this utility again with the corresponding version as argument to switch version.

+# ----- or version as parameter: switch to the version
 ~/ZIG ❯ ./zig-select zig-linux-x86_64-0.12.0
 Using version: zig-linux-x86_64-0.12.0
 Removing current symlink ...